-b) The amount of the principal and the monthly interest that is accrued.You need to know how much money you owe and the amount that is accrued monthly to the penny so that your efforts to eliminate debt are grounded in accurate numbers instead of approximations.
+b.
+The amount of the principal and the monthly interest accrued: You need to know how much money you owe and the amount that is accrued monthly to the penny so your efforts to eliminate debt are grounded in accurate numbers instead of approximations.

-c) The repayment loans and options.
-Have you educated yourself on loan forgiveness programs, the Pay As You Earn repayment plan, and the discounts applied to student loan payments for setting up automatic withdrawals from your checking or saving accounts?
-Researching these options can save you hundreds, if not thousands of dollars, on your student loan payments.
+c.
+The repayment loans and options: Have you educated yourself on loan forgiveness programs, the Pay As You Earn repayment plan and the discounts applied to student loan payments for setting up automatic withdrawals from your checking or saving accounts?
+Researching these options can save you hundreds, if not thousands, of dollars on your student loan payments.

-d) The life of the loan in years.
-How long will it take to repay your loan if you only make the minimum payment?
+d.
+The life of the loan in years: How long will it take to repay your loan if you make only the minimum payment?
 How long do you want to carry this debt?
 What are the opportunity costs of prolonging the repayment process?
 Will extending the life of your loan delay purchasing your first home, quitting a job, starting a family or new business, or paying for a wedding?

-Understand that everything has diminishing returns, including education.
+3. Understand that everything has diminishing returns, including education.
 This may be a hard pill to swallow, especially since we as African-Americans have been historically and systematically locked out of access to higher education opportunities, but pursuing graduate studies for the sake of pursuing graduate studies or “enriching” your life is waste of money if you are not clear about the financial returns on that investment and if you are already in debt.

-Use your youth to your advantage.
-While making universal mistakes, trips, and falls in the way of career and love are all a part of growing into your adulthood, your twenties shouldn’t be your “throw away” decade when it comes to building a legacy of wealth.
-Speak to your human resources representative about enrolling in the company’s 401k program, Tax-deferred annuity program, or the like so you can plan for your retirement.
+5. Use your youth to your advantage.
+While making universal mistakes, trips, and falls in the way of career and love are all a part of growing into your adulthood, your 20s shouldn’t be your “throw away” decade when it comes to building a legacy of wealth.
+Speak to your human resources representative about enrolling in the company’s 401(k) program, Tax-deferred annuity program, or the like so you can plan for your retirement.
 Speak to a financial advisor about investing as soon as possible so that your money will outpace the rate of inflation.
 With compound interest and youth on your side, you will not have to play catch-up when it comes to planning your post-work days.

-Monitor and manage you credit score.
+6. Monitor and manage you credit score.
 There will definitely come a time when you will want to buy a home, car, or start a business.
 For each of these, you will need to leverage your credit score to apply for loans with the most desirable interest rates.
-Since the Fair Isaac Corporation (FICO) score is arguably the most well known credit score, it is crucial to know what constitutes poor, good, and excellent credit scores through this lens.
+Since the Fair Isaac Corporation (FICO) score is arguably the most well-known credit score, it is crucial to know what constitutes poor, good and excellent credit scores through this lens.
 Scores above 720 generally receive the best rates.
 On the other hand, you run the risk of enduring hefty interest rates or not qualifying for loans with FICO scores of 660 or lower.

-For competitive credit scores, limit your credit card spending only to necessities, maintain low credit-to-debt ratios, pay your bills on time, and refrain from opening up new credit cards unnecessarily.
-Also, order a free copy of your credit report and purchase your credit scores annually to monitor your growth, check for mistakes, and make long-term plans.
+For competitive credit scores, limit your credit card spending only to necessities, maintain low credit-to-debt ratios, pay your bills on time and refrain from opening up new credit cards unnecessarily.
+Also, order a free copy of your credit report and purchase your credit scores annually to monitor your growth, check for mistakes and make long-term plans.

 Life as a millennial is extremely exciting, full of unexpected changes, joy, pain, and a lot of growth.
-Make sure that as you pursue your passion, fight for love, find your voice, and stake out your claim, you are also building both personal and generational wealth along the way.
+Make sure that as you pursue your passion, fight for love, find your voice and stake out your claim, you are also building both personal and generational wealth along the way.

-Kara Stevens is the founder of the personal finance and lifestyle blog The Frugal Feminista, an online home for financial empowerment, girl power, and juicy living.
+Kara Stevens is the founder of the personal finance and lifestyle blog The Frugal Feminista, an online home for financial empowerment, girl power and juicy living.
 Connect with her on Twitter @frugalfeminista.